Laythe-lang/Laythe/README.md

 In the whole performance is unfortunately only about 50~60% that of clox.
 For the internal hashmap I use the `hashbrown` crate with the `fnv` hasher which should be about the best setup for small hashes as all hashes are 16bytes.
 This still falls quite short of the brutally simply method used in clox.
 Beyond that I have not implemented the NAN tagging optimization.
 I'm hoping to eventually close the gap here.

-Running the original benchmark suite on a 2015 dell xps we have
+Running the original benchmark suite on a 2015 dell xps we have.

 |benchmark|clox|Laythe|relative speed|notes|
 |--|--|--|--|--|